List of philosophical problems: Molyneux problem

 The Molyneux problem dates back to the following question posed by William Molyneux to John Locke in the 17th century: if a man born blind, and able to distinguish by touch between a cube and a globe, were made to see, could he now tell by sight which was the cube and which the globe, before he touched them?
 The problem raises fundamental issues in epistemology and the philosophy of mind, and was widely discussed after Locke included it in the second edition of his Essay Concerning Human Understanding.

 A similar problem was also addressed earlier in the 12th century by Ibn Tufail (Abubacer), in his philosophical novel, Hayy ibn Yaqdhan (Philosophus Autodidactus).
 His version of the problem, however, dealt mainly with colors rather than shapes.

-Modern science may now have the tools necessary to test this problem in controlled environments.
-The resolution of this problem is in some sense provided by the study of human subjects who gain vision after extended congenital blindness.
-In one such study, subjects were unable to immediately link objects known by touch to their visual appearance, and only gradually developed the ability to do so over a period of days or months.
-This indicates that this may no longer be an unsolved problem in philosophy.
+Empirical studies of human subjects who gained vision after extended congenital blindness have provided clear evidence.
+The landmark 2011 study by Held et al. demonstrated that subjects were unable to immediately link objects known by touch to their visual appearance.
+Instead, they gradually developed this ability over days or months.
+Thus, a person newly given sight cannot immediately identify shapes they previously knew only by touch.
+The ability to associate tactile and visual information requires learning and experience.
+Another study suggests, however, that the results might have been due to a visual deficit, rather than a true lack of intermodal neural connections.

 Münchhausen trilemma

-The Münchhausen trilemma, also called Agrippa's trilemma, purports that it is impossible to prove any certain truth even in fields such as logic and mathematics.
-According to this argument, the proof of any theory rests either on circular reasoning, infinite regress, or unproven axioms.
+In epistemology, the Münchhausen trilemma is a thought experiment intended to demonstrate the theoretical impossibility of proving any truth, even in the fields of logic and mathematics, without appealing to accepted assumptions.
+If it is asked how any given proposition is known to be true, proof may be provided.
+The Münchhausen trilemma is that there are only three ways of completing a proof: